← All posts

 If Claude can read it, Claude can leak it.

 That’s not a criticism of Claude — it’s just how context windows work.
 Any AI model that processes your API key has received your API key.
-The only way to fully protect a secret is to keep it out of the conversation entirely.
+Leakage usually requires a triggering condition — a prompt injection attack, a misconfigured integration, a logging pipeline you didn’t know about — but the exposure surface is there the moment the key enters the conversation.
+The only reliable way to eliminate that surface is to keep the key out of the conversation entirely.

 Quick checklist